SNMP¶

 The main tasks performed by device auto-discovery are:

-• Cache devices: To improve performance, discovered instances are cached on disk based on a hash of the instance.
-Since options from the network_address instance are copied into discovered instances, the cache is invalidated if the network_address changes.
+matches one of the registered profiles, the device is added as a discovered instance.
+This logic is run at regular intervals in a separate thread. - Cache devices: To improve performance, discovered instances are cached on disk based on a hash of the instance.
+Since options from the

-• Check devices: On each check run, the check runs a check on all discovered instances.
+changes. - Check devices: On each check run, the check runs a check on all discovered instances.
 This is done in parallel using a threadpool.
 The check waits for all sub-checks to finish.

-• Handle failures: Discovered instances that fail after a configured number of times are dropped.
+- Handle failures: Discovered instances that fail after a configured number of times are dropped.
 They may be rediscovered later.

 The approach described above is not ideal for several reasons:

-• The check code is harder to understand since the two distinct paths ("single device" vs "entire network") live in a single integration.
+- The check code is harder to understand since the two distinct paths ("single device" vs "entire network") live in a single integration.

-• Each network instance manages several long-running threads that span well beyond the lifespan of a single check run.
+- Each network instance manages several long-running threads that span well beyond the lifespan of a single check run.

-• Each network check pseudo-schedules other instances, which is normally the responsibility of the Agent.
+- Each network check pseudo-schedules other instances, which is normally the responsibility of the Agent.

 For this reason, auto-discovery was eventually implemented in the Agent as a proper service listener (see below), and users should be discouraged from using Python auto-discovery.
 When the deprecation period expires, we will be able to remove auto-discovery logic from the Python check, making it exclusively focused on checking single devices.

-Agent Auto-Discovery
+Agent Auto-Discovery¶

-Agent auto-discovery uses GoSNMP to get the sysObjectID of devices in the network.
+Agent auto-discovery uses GoSNMP to get the sysObjectID

-Standalone Agent
+Standalone Agent¶

 Agent auto-discovery implements the same logic than the Python auto-discovery, but as a service listener in the Agent Go package.